daqing/byeissue/README.md

 # Intro
-An issue management tool written in Go and Vue
+An issue management tool written in Go